fharris/JOTB2019_k8_playground/workshops/container-native-development/Intro.md

 **TIP : If you are using Windows, having Git Bash for Windowns installed can be very helpfull as you will be able to run Linux comands whenever you need!**

 This is supposed to be a begginers workshop!
 So, if you already have a good grasp of kubernetes, you'll probably finish this very quickly!
 In the case you're a newbie, you'll find some help and comfort in the [kubernetes.io](https://kubernetes.io/docs/tutorials/kubernetes-basics/) page.
 Along the workshop we'll point you out the links to the concepts if you want to learn how things work in theory!
-But for now, let's go hands-on!
+As we mentioned before, take your time and enjoy the theory as well!

 ### **Step 1**: Copy kubeconfig file

 [Optional: Read theory](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/).

-It typically takes around 5 minutes to create a managed OKE (Oracle Kubernetes Cluster) in OCI (Oracle Cloud Infrastructure), whether with the OCI Console, the OCI API, with Terraform or JenkinsX.
+It typically takes around 5 minutes to create a managed **OKE (Oracle Kubernetes Cluster)** in **OCI (Oracle Cloud Infrastructure)**, whether with the **OCI Console**, the **OCI API**, with **Terraform** or **JenkinsX**.
 Today, you won't need to create a cluster as you're going to work in a cluster which was already created for you.
 All you'll have to do is to download the kubconfig file [here](https://objectstorage.eu-frankfurt-1.oraclecloud.com/n/interactivetech/b/kubeconfig_jotb2019/o/kubeconfig).

 This file gives you a lot of power!
 You'll be able to execute any type of action or operation against the cluster!
 You'll need that power along this workshop!